How a Performance-Based Marketing Agency Drives Results

 How Does Performance-Based Marketing Work?

-Using PBM, ad purchasers pay nothing until the campaign completes a desired action, such as a completed lead, sale, booking, or download.
-Under this model, the advertiser will first nail down the key metrics they want their ad campaign to reach.
-After executing the campaign, the advertiser either pays or keeps their ad spend, depending on campaign results.
+Using PBM, the advertiser will first nail down the key metrics they want their ad campaign to reach.
+After executing the campaign, the advertiser pays for the actions that occur, such as clicks, leads, or sales, in accordance with their contract.

 Under the PBM model, campaigns could be measured based on the following metrics: